inotelabs/Astrology/README.md

 ## ✨ Join and Contribute

-Your contributions make AstroVerse better!
+Your contributions make Astrology better!
 Whether it's through code, design, bug reports, or feature ideas, we value your input.
 Check our Issues or submit a Pull Request to get started.
-Together, let's enhance AstroVerse!
+Together, let's enhance Astrology!